CsBigDataHub/working-with-vim/pages/lines.md

 # Working with Lines

-The line is a common object to work with when editing that Vim has numerous built-in functions and features to operate specifically on lines.
+Vim has numerous built-in functions and features to operate specifically on lines.

 ## Copy / Delete Lines

-Two shortcuts exist for copying and deleting the current line.
+Shortcuts exist for copying and deleting the current line.

+Use `dd` to delete the current line.

-Use `dd` to delete, and `yy` to copy the current line.
+Use `yy` to copy the current line.

-This is the same as using the `_` motion, so `dd` is equivalent to `d_`, however they are common enough actions that the shortcuts make it easier.
+The above two are equivalent to using the `_` motion.
+For example, `dd` is equivalent to `d_`.
+However these are common enough actions, that the shortcuts make it easier.

 You can paste a deleted or yanked line elsewhere, use `p` to paste.

-Another useful shortcut is `D`, deletes from cursor to end of line, equivalent to `d$`
+Another useful shortcut is `D`, to deletes from cursor to end of line, equivalent to `d$`

+The change equivalent is `C`, to delete from cursor to end of line, and switch to insert mode.

 ## Line Motions